DATE/TIME3/21/2026 @ 2140 UTC3/21/2026

 |

 Update (25 March): I have updated the strewn field with another provisional result, by which I mean it is a decision-based build based on multiple inputs but is not strictly a modeled result.
 The blue line passes through locations where six meteorites have been found to date.
-Radar signatures indicate there are additional meteorites on the ground in the neighborhoods just north of Cypresswood Drive near Collins Park (Wimbledon Estates, Wimbledon Champions Estates, Winbledon Centre Court Estates.
+Radar signatures indicate there are additional meteorites on the ground in the neighborhoods just north of Cypresswood Drive near Collins Park - to include Wimbledon Estates, Wimbledon Champions Estates, and Winbledon Centre Court Estates.
 Homeowners there are encouraged to check their lawns, roofs, pools, etc. for black rocks with a light gray interior.
 At least five meteorites have been recovered in Collins Park and a house was struck by a ~1kg (2.2 lb) meteorite in Ponderosa Forest.

 Along with the 2m asteroid that fell over Cleveland OH on 17 March, this is the second asteroid/meteoroid to fall over a major U.S. metropolitan area in a week.
 Neither was detected before its fall.